KartikDhar09/workflow-canvas/README.md

 1. Access the workflow canvas through your browser
 2. Drag nodes from the toolbar onto the canvas
 3. Connect nodes by dragging from one node's handle to another
-4. Configure node properties through the node settings panel
-5. Preview and test your workflow
+4. Preview and test your workflow

 ## Built With